nexendrie/menu/docs/index.md

             New Test: Test:new
 ```

 .
 This creates menu with 2 items.
 Format for items is simple: Text: Destination.
-Currently you can only create links to presenters in your application.
+Destination can be a presenter's action or absolute url (supported protocols are http and https).

 Then inject the control to your presenter